MinishLab/model2vec/README.md

 - **No data needed**: Distillation happens directly on the token level, so no dataset is needed.
 - **Simple to use**: An easy to use interface for distilling and inferencing.
 - **Bring your own model**: Can be applied to any Sentence Transformer model.
 - **Bring your own vocabulary**: Can be applied to any vocabulary, allowing you to use your own domain-specific vocabulary.
 Need biomedical?
-Just get a dictionary, a biomedical model, and inference it.
+Just get a medical dictionary, a biomedical model, and inference it.
 - **Multi-lingual**: Use any language.
 Need a French model?
 [Pick one](https://huggingface.co/models?library=sentence-transformers&language=fr&sort=trending).
 Need multilingual?
 [Here you go](https://huggingface.co/sentence-transformers/LaBSE).
 - **Tightly integrated with HuggingFace hub**: easily share and load models from the HuggingFace hub, using the familiar `from_pretrained` and `push_to_hub`.
 Our own models can be found [here](https://huggingface.co/minishlab).
 Feel free to share your own.
 - **Easy Evaluation**: evaluate your models on MTEB and some of our own tasks to measure the performance of the distilled model.
 Model2Vec models work out of the box on [MTEB](https://huggingface.co/spaces/mteb/leaderboard).